shipkit/shipkit-auto-version/README.md

 # shipkit-auto-version Gradle Plugin

 Our Gradle plugin ```shipkit-auto-version``` deducts the version for the Gradle project to streamline continuous delivery.
-You drop a ```version.properties``` file to your repo with content like `version=1.0.*`.
-The plugin will resolve the `*` part of the version based on the latest release tag and the number of commits.
-This way you can set up the project for continuous delivery and release every merged pull request with nicely incremented version.
+The plugin allows you to set up the project for CD and release either every merged pull request with nicely incremented version or whenever you like, with code being checked out on corresponding git annotated tag.
 No more infamous "version bump" commits in every release!

 ```shipkit-auto-version``` plugin is **tiny** and has a single dependency on [jSemver](https://github.com/zafarkhaja/jsemver).
 It is a safe dependency because it is tiny, has no dependencies, and it is final (no code changes since 2015 - it wraps semver protocol that had [no changes since 2013](https://github.com/semver/semver/tree/v2.0.0)).